Tutorial: Signin Compose

 addUser()

 Add the following addUser() function to your ChattStore class.
 The method addUser() creates a JSON object containing (1) the app’s OAuth 2.0 Client ID you previously created with Google Sign-In and (2) the idToken user obtained when signing in.
-It then asynchronously sends the JSON object to the chatterd backend with an HTTP POST request.
+It then asynchronously sends the JSON object to the chatterd back end with an HTTP POST request.

 The back-end server verifies the validity of the presented idToken with Google.
-If verification is successful, the backend returns a chatterID (a String).
-Subsequently, the backend will identify the user by this chatterID, for the lifetime of the chatterID.
+If verification is successful, the back end returns a chatterID (a String).
+Subsequently, the back end will identify the user by this chatterID, for the lifetime of the chatterID.
 If the token cannot be validated for whatever reason, addUser() returns null.
-The backend also obtains the name registered with the ID Token and returns it along with the chatterID.
-We use it to align retrieved chatts right (belonging to the user) or left.
-When Google cannot return a registered name, we default to "Profile NA", which messes up our UI, but doesn’t otherwise impact the workings of the app.
+The back end also obtains the name registered with the ID Token and returns it along with the chatterID.
+We will use the registered name to align retrieved chatts right (belonging to the user) or left.

 suspend fun addUser(clientID: String, idToken: String?, errMsg: MutableState<String>): String? {